-Passo Cibiana is a mountain pass at an elevation of 1.530m (5,020ft) above the sea level, located in the southern Dolomites in the province of Belluno in Italy.
-The pass is traversed by the SP347.
+Passo Cibiana is a high mountain pass at an elevation of 1.535m (5,036ft) above the sea level, located in the province of Belluno in the Veneto region of northern Italy.

-On the summit ofthe pass (also called Forcella Cibiana) there’s the gravel access road to Monte Rite.
+Located in the southern Dolomites, the road to the summit is totally paved.
+It’s called Strada Provinciale 347 (SP347).
+The winding road is curvy and narrow and open year-round.
+On the summit of the pass (also called Forcella Cibiana) is a gravel access road to Monte Rite.
 It can be reached easily from the pass on an old road built during World War I, and fortifications from that era remain on the mountain.

 The road is pretty steep, hitting a 13.3% through some of the ramps.
 It’s 20.7 km (12.86 miles) long, running from Forno di Zoldo (on SP251) to Venas di Cadore (on SS51).
 The pass has been featured in the Giro d’Italia race.